Technical cleanup

 No. Some businesses benefit from them, but thin or repetitive pages can do more harm than good.
 The pages have to map to real intent and useful content.

 Then the work should include the profile directly.
-See the Google Business Profile service page for the profile-specific side of local visibility.
+The Google Business Profile service page covers the profile-specific side of local visibility.

 If the site already exists but rankings, clicks, or conversions are lagging, start with a focused audit and fix the pages that matter most first.